broadinstitute/TCRP/reproduce/tcrp_achilles_analysis.md

 TCRP Achilles Analysis
 ================
 William Colgan
-26 February 2021
+15 March 2021

-# Purpose

-To analyze the results from our attempt to reproduce Fig. 2a of *Learning predictive models of drug response that translate across biological contexts.
-Nature Cancer*

 # Test correlation by K

-Plots includes 464 genes that kill at least one cell line.
-Points represent average across 5 trials for TCRP and 10 trials for few shot random forest for each gene and K value
+Plots includes 464 genes with at least one 6 sigma outlier cell line.
+Points represent average across 5 trials for TCRP and 10 trials for few shot random forest for each gene and K value.

 ![](tcrp_achilles_analysis_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->